How To Write A Good Bio

-Bob Smith spent 2001-2004 developing yard waste in Atlantic City, NJ.
-Then the better part of the 90’s working on psoriasis in Libya.
-For kicks, he studied in 2002-2008 licensing regulations for circus clowns in West Palm Beach, FL.
-Garnered a second place industry award while merchandising mouse yogurt in Las Vegas, NV.
-Had some great experience consulting about near-UFO experiences among visitors to Ocean City, NJ.
-Spent two years licensing cannibalism for farmers, and recycling Pez dispensers.*
+Bob Smith spent 2001-2004 staring blankly at piles of yard waste in Atlantic City, NJ.
+During the better part of the 90’s he read several mediocre comic books.
+He studied in 2002-2008 licensing regulations for circus clowns in West Palm Beach, FL. and garnered a second place industry award while merchandising mouse yogurt in Las Vegas, NV.
+He consulted in near-UFO experiences with random tourists on the street in Ocean City, NJ. and spent two years unsuccessfully licensing cannibalism for farmers, while maintaing his Pez dispenser collection.*

 Everyone wants your bio to be shorter.
 The shorter your bio, the more people will read it.
 No one is impressed by a long series of unimpressive things.
 If you have a great one sentence bio, people will be curious enough to find out more.
 On the other hand, if you have a bad and long bio they are certain never to want to learn anything about you.
 When you are famous enough to appear on TV or write an article for The New York Times, your by-line will be a few words long: Author.
 Senator.
 Musician.
 Keep this in mind.
 The goal is to make your bio shorter, not longer.

 If you are asked for a bio because you are speaking somewhere, perhaps Ignite Seattle, shape your bio to best fit what you are speaking about.
 Your bio will be read by people at that event to help them understand why you’re credible on your topic.